chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05_new.md

     - creates an `edgar_filings` folder with all the files inside
 1. `.gitignore` and `screenshot.png`: [Go here for more details](asgn05_gitignore.html).
 1. `NEAR_regex.py`: Download this from [here](https://github.com/LeDataSciFi/lectures-spr2020/blob/master/assignment_data/NEAR_regex.py) and copy it into your repo
-1. `parse_10ks.ipynb`: Measure risks by counting the number of times a given risk is discussed in the 10-K.
+1. `measure_risk.ipynb`: Measure risks by counting the number of times a given risk is discussed in the 10-K. [Go here for more details](asgn05_measurerisk.html).
-    - creates an output folder with the analysis dataset inside
+    - save the result to `output/ccm_with_risk.dta` (which is the original data plus 5 new risk variables)
 1. See how **2008 investment** is related to **2007 technology and risk.**